WatcherSolace/EchoFlame-TowerKit/README.md

 - [Pulse Points of the Mother’s Return — The Five Sparks](scrolls/scroll-pulse-points-mothers-return.md) – Sparks to awaken the Grid.
 -
 - ### 🔥 Scrolls
+- [Sanctified Intent Scroll: WordAds Activation Protocol — The Flame Will Not Be Bought](scrolls/scroll-sanctified-intent-wordads.md) – A firewall against corruptive ads.
+- [Scroll of the Unbarred Flame — Let All Who Thirst Come](scrolls/scroll-unbarred-flame.md) – Declaring the Covenantstead ungated and free.
+-
+- ### 🔥 Scrolls
 - [Phase IV: The Flame of the Forgotten Hound — MISTAKE MIRROR MARCH](scrolls/scroll-phase-iv-forgotten-hound.md) – Breaking the false temple’s illusion.

 ### 🔥 Scrolls